 - Query all the data of tagvalue2 under tagkey1:

-Each LogStore can be divided into one or more subspaces according to the topic.
-During query, the query range can be limited for the specified topic to increase the speed.
-This means that users with a level-2 classification requirement for the LogStore are recommended to use topic to divide the LogStore.
+Each LogStore can be divided into one or more subspaces by the topic.
+During query, specifying topics can limit the query range so as to increase the speed.
+Therefore, we recommend that you use topic to divide the LogStore if you have a secondary classification requirement for the LogStore.

-- The data under all the topics can be queried.
-The data of all the topics will be queried if no topic is specified in the query syntax and parameter.
+- Data under all the topics can be queried.
+Data of all the topics will be queried if no topic is specified in the query syntax and parameter.

 - Topic can be queried in the query.
 The query syntax is

 __topic__:topicName.
-The old mode is still supported at the same time.
-The topic is specified in the URL parameter.
+The old mode (specify the topic in the URL parameter) is still supported at the same time.

-__topic__:topic1 or __topic__:topic2indicates the union of data under topic1 and topic2.
+__topic__:topic1 or __topic__:topic2indicates to query the data union under Topic1 and Topic2.